 A Man Called Ove by Fredrik Backman: This is a feel-good story that follows the life of a grumpy old man named Ove when a young couple with two daughters move in next door.

 $9.71 for Paperback at Barnes & Noble

-Asylum by Madeleine Roux: When I purchased Hollow City, this book was recommended to me because it is a thriller and includes creepy photos like the Miss Peregrine’s series.
-The story takes place in old psychiatric hospital that is now a dorm at a summer college prep program that Dan is attending.
+Asylum by Madeleine Roux: When I purchased Hollow City, this book was recommended to me because it is a thriller and includes creepy photos like the Miss Peregrine’s Peculiar Children series.
+The story takes place in an old psychiatric hospital that is now a dorm at a summer college prep program that Dan is attending.
 Dan and his friends begin to explore the hospital and unravel the dark secrets of the hospital’s past.

 $9.99 for Paperback at Barnes & Noble

-The Peculiar Life of a Lonely Postman by Denis Theriault: This book was recommended to me awhile back, and it follows the postman Bilodo as he starts stealing people’s mail and comes across letters from a woman and a poet containing haikus.
-Bilodo begins to fall in love with the woman, and then witnesses a tragic accident involving the poet.
+The Peculiar Life of a Lonely Postman by Denis Theriault: This book was recommended to me a while back, and it follows the postman Bilodo as he starts stealing people’s mail and comes across letters from a woman and a poet containing haikus.
+Bilodo begins to fall in love with the woman, and he then witnesses a tragic accident involving the poet.
 Bilodo decides to impersonate the poet and continue writing to the woman.

 $13.26 for Paperback at Barnes & Noble